andisfar/LaunchQtCreator/README.md

 ## Release Notes

+### 0.0.7

+- Opens QtCreator or Qt Designer with no files via user selection from a Quick Pick.

 ### 0.0.6

-- Changed information messages out with progress messages that disapear after 3 seconds.
+- Changed information messages out with progress messages that disapear after a few seconds.

 ### 0.0.4